 Syncs Your Body to Its Natural Circadian Rhythm

-The circadian rhythm is your body’s internal clock, and it regulates a healthy sleep-wake cycle.
+The circadian rhythm is your body’s internal clock, and it regulates a healthy sleep-wake cycle using the release of hormones.
 During a period of 24 hours, your body experiences changes in core body temperature, influencing your feeling of wakefulness and sleepiness.

 As part of your natural circadian rhythm, the core body temperature increases during morning hours, dips in the evening, and drops to its lowest when you are asleep.
 Exercising increases your core body temperature, signaling your body it’s time to be awake.
 After about 30 to 90 minutes, your body temperature starts to drop, facilitating sleep.